emmajanedrews/base-template/_posts/2017-03-30-happy-holidays-from-rare-properties.md

 We just wanted to take a moment to thank you for your continued support this year, as well as wish you a happy holidays.
 We owe a lot of our success to you.
 It has been a pleasure to help make your real estate dreams a reality.

 **We hope you enjoy this holiday season and make some wonderful memories with friends and family.
-It truly is the most wonderful time of the year.&nbsp;**
+It truly is the most wonderful time of the year.**

 As a bonus, enjoy our many failed attempts at a full team holiday greeting in the video above.
 We think you’ll like it.